SIT Global Security and Religious Pluralism

-Instruction consists of lectures, seminars, tutorials, research, fieldwork, and independent study; courses are taught primarily in French.
+Instruction consists of lectures, seminars, tutorials, research, fieldwork, and independent study; courses are taught in English.
 Wolof language study required.
 Students earn four Scripps courses.
 On-site orientation and regional fieldtrips included.

-- Eligibility: 9.0 cumulative GPA; four semesters of college-level French
+- Eligibility: 9.0 cumulative GPA; three semesters of college-level French

 - Size of the student body: Fellow participants come from colleges and universities across the US.